Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 460 2GB should be just a bit (more or less 4%) faster with regards to FSAA than the GeForce GTX 460 (OEM), and capable of handling higher resolutions without slowing down too much. (explain)
+The GeForce GTX 460 2GB will be a small bit (approximately 4%) better at AA than the GeForce GTX 460 (OEM), and will be capable of handling higher resolutions without losing too much performance. (explain)

 GeForce GTX 460 2GB 21600 Mpixels/sec